Milling wood

 Safety precautions

-Always wear protective clothing, such as safety goggles, ear protection and a dust mask.
-Do not wear loose clothing or jewelry to avoid getting caught in the machine.
-A properly prepared workplace enables safe and precise work.
+Always wear protective gear such as safety goggles, ear protection, and a dust mask.
+Do not wear loose clothing or jewelry to prevent it from getting caught in the machine.
+A well-organized work area allows for safe and precise work.

 Step-by-step instructions

-In our articles, you will find detailed guides for specific milling tasks such as milling grooves, rounding edges or producing profiles.
-Step by step, you will find out which tool you should choose and what you need to pay attention to.
+In our articles, you'll find detailed guides for specific routing tasks, such as routing grooves, rounding edges, or creating profiles.
+Step by step, you'll learn which tool to choose and what to look out for.

 Tips and tricks